mnkjoshi/mnkjoshi.github.io/README.md

 **Made with React.js and hosted on Firebase!**

 >[!NOTE]
->This website is currently in beta and bugs will be a-plenty!
+>This website is currently in development and bugs will be a-plenty!
 Please report bugs if you find any!

 Personal website made with CSS, React, and other frameworks from scratch.
 It took a number of hours making everything work and look good so I hope you enjoy accessing it.